-As the educational process from admission through graduation requires continuing review and appropriate approval by University officials, the provisions of this handbook are to be considered directive in character.
-Information contained in this handbook is accurate and effective as of 2020 fall semester.
+As the educational process from admission through graduation requires continual review and appropriate approval by University officials, the provisions of this handbook are to be considered directive in character.
 The University, Department, and MSAT program therefore, reserve the right to change requirements and regulations contained herein, and to determine whether an individual has satisfactorily met the requirements for admission or graduation.
 The MSAT program reserves the right to alter or amend the terms, conditions, and requirements herein, and to eliminate programs or courses as necessary.
 Once enrolled, students should consult on a regular basis with their Faculty Mentors and/or Academic Advisors for specific information regarding academic policies pertaining to their respective program.